alex827a/Django_and_recomendation_distilbert_system/README.md

 ## Jupyter Notebook for DistilBert Electronics Sentiment
 In my pretrained model I used the Electronics dataset from Amazon.
 You can download many other datasets from here:
 https://jmcauley.ucsd.edu/data/amazon/
+You also can download my test model on HuggingFace.
+Add this model in \recomendation_test\final_model3 alexot/DistilBert_Classification_Electronics
 ### Used Libraries:
 os
 nltk